elrnv/ipopt-rs/README.md

 Ipopt's own C API.
 As such, this crate resembles the Ipopt's C++ API closer than its included C API.
 The motivation for maintaining a custom C API is to allow users to reuse Ipopt instances for multiple solves.
-For instance, the standard C API prevents users from modifying their problem structure between solves without reconstructing solver instances.
+For instance, the standard C API prevents users from modifying their problem structure and setting custom warm starts between solves without reconstructing solver instances.
 The custom C API also reduces performance costs, which can be noticeable when Ipopt is used to solve smaller subproblems.

 # License